-The Republic of Azerbaijan regained its independence in 1991 with the fall of the Soviet Union.
-Shortly thereafter, USAID began implementing humanitarian assistance activities in the country.
-U.S. humanitarian programs in Azerbaijan were specifically designed to assist over 800,000 internally displaced people (IDPs), refugees, and other vulnerable populations who fled the conflict in and around the Nagono-Karabagh region.
-The programs also focused on community development, health and economic opportunities, and support services, including training and business management consultations for vulnerable populations.
-Other programs included U.S.-funded health clinics to serve needy populations and the provision of humanitarian commodities that included medicines, pharmaceuticals, medical equipment and supplies, emergency shelter items, food, and clothing.
-USAID also provided food-aid to IDPs and other vulnerable groups through the World Food Program's relief operations.
+USAID has stood in partnership with Azerbaijan since its first days of independence in 1991 with the fall of the Soviet Union.
+Shortly thereafter, USAID began implementing lifesaving humanitarian assistance to over 800,000 people fleeing the conflict in and around the Nagorno-Karabakh region.
+The programs also focused on community development, health, economic opportunities, and support services, including training and business management consultations for vulnerable populations.
+Other programs included U.S.-funded health clinics to serve needy populations and the provision of humanitarian commodities that included medicines and pharmaceuticals, medical equipment and supplies, emergency shelter items, food, and clothing.
+USAID also provided food-aid to internationally displaced persons (IDPs) and other vulnerable groups through the World Food Program's relief operations.

-Since 1992, USAID has provided over 300 million USD in technical assistance and training to effect positive, lasting change within the country’s institutions and the lives of its people.
-USAID programs cooperate with ministries, governmental agencies, non-governmental organizations, businesses, and communities to improve laws, promote human and political rights, engage citizens, expand jobs, increase incomes, and improve the health and quality of life of Azerbaijan’s people.
+Since 1992, USAID has provided over $417 million in technical assistance and training to effect positive, lasting change within the country’s institutions and the lives of its people.
+USAID programs cooperate with ministries, governmental agencies, non-governmental organizations, businesses, and communities to improve laws, promote human and political rights, engage citizens, expand jobs, increase incomes, and improve the quality of life of Azerbaijan’s people.